Mae-Shahvirdi/WSDA-Music-Company/README.md

 [By using Strftime for creating a new column aliased as Year](https://github.com/Mae-Shahvirdi/WSDA-Music-Company/blob/main/5.%20Determining%20the%20average%20transaction%20amount%20for%20each%20year%20that%20WSDA%20Music%20has%20been%20in%20business.sql)

 ##
-# Third Step
-## Analyzing to identify employees possibly motivated to commit financial crimes.
+# Third Step: Analyzing to identify employees possibly motivated to commit financial crimes.
 ### Generating a list of employees whose sales transactions exceeded the average transaction amount during 2011 and 2012.
 [By joining tables and filtering based on time and total sale amount](https://github.com/Mae-Shahvirdi/WSDA-Music-Company/blob/main/6.%20Generating%20a%20list%20of%20employees%20whose%20sales%20transactions%20exceeded%20the%20average%20transaction%20amount%20during%202011%20and%202012.sql)